chrystalchern/mdof/docs/api/realize.rst

     :param Y: Markov parameters. dimensions: :math:`(p,q,nt)`, where :math:`p` = number of output channels, :math:`q` = number of input channels, and :math:`nt` = number of timesteps
     :type Y: array
-    :param no: number of block rows in Hankel matrix = order of controllability matrix
+    :param no: number of block rows in Hankel matrix = order of observability matrix
     :type no: int
-    :param nc: number of block columns in Hankel matrix = order of observability matrix
+    :param nc: number of block columns in Hankel matrix = order of controllability matrix
     :type nc: int
-    :param r: reduced model order. default: minimum of 10 and `no`/2
+    :param r: reduced model order. default: minimum of 10 and ``no``/2
     :type r: int, optional

     :return: realization in the form of state space coefficients ``(A,B,C,D)``